Bike Share

 RELATED TOPICS: Complete Streets, Community Engagement, E-Bikes, Transit

-Bike share is recognized as an option for first and last mile transit connections, and many are advocating for bike share to be considered as a mass transit option.
-In addition to improving connections between transit and bike share, several systems across the United States are working to lower the barriers of access.
-Strategies for encouraging equitable bike share include improving access in underserved areas, offering cash payment options, hiring community “champions” to improve outreach, and subsidizing rates.
+Bike share is recognized as an option for first and last mile transit connections, and many places are integrating or considering bike share with mass transit.
+In addition to improving connections between transit and bike share, several systems across the United States are working to lower the barriers to access.
+Strategies for encouraging bike share include offering cash payment options, hiring community “champions” to improve outreach, and subsidizing rates.
 Most United States bike share systems are funded through a combination of Federal grants, private donations, and sponsorships.

 Resources